-You should not use betamethasone topical if you are allergic to it.
+You should not use Luxiq if you are allergic to it.

-Do not use betamethasone topical on a child without a doctor's advice.
-Children can absorb larger amounts of this medication through the skin and may be more likely to have side effects.
-Steroid medicine can also affect growth in children.
-Talk with your doctor if you think your child is not growing at a normal rate while using this medicine.
+Do not use Luxiq on a child without a doctor's advice.
+Children can absorb larger amounts of this medicine through the skin and may be more likely to have side effects.

 Diprolene is not approved for use by anyone younger than 13 years old.
-Sernivo is not approved for use by anyone younger than 18 years old.
+Sernivo and Luxiq are not approved for anyone younger than 18 years old.

 Wash your hands before and after using this medicine, unless you are using the medicine to treat the skin on your hands.

 Apply a small amount to the affected area and rub it gently into the skin.
-Do not apply betamethasone topical over a large area of skin.
+Do not apply Luxiq over a large area of skin.

-Use betamethasone topical regularly to get the most benefit.
+Use Luxiq regularly to get the most benefit.
 Stop using the medicine once your symptoms clear up.

-Call your doctor if your skin condition does not improve after several days of treatment, or if it gets worse while using betamethasone topical.
+Call your doctor if your skin condition does not improve after 2 to 4 weeks, or if it gets worse.

 Store at room temperature away from moisture and heat.